Narrative History of Olin Park & Turville Point Conservation Park

 Henry Turvill (original spelling) and his wife Mary came to the United States from the Town of Alton in Hampshire, England in 1850.
 They first settled in Ohio and then moved briefly to Canada before coming to Madison with four children in 1852.
 Madison was but a small village then with a population of about 3000.

 They lived first in the 400 block of West Main Street.
-Being a descendent of a long line of English farmers, Henry Turvill purchased a large tract of land on the southern shoreline of Lake Monona to start a farm and moved there in 1854.
+Being a descendant of a long line of English farmers, Henry Turvill purchased a large tract of land on the southern shoreline of Lake Monona to start a farm and moved there in 1854.

 Turville Farm and Homes, c.
 1937

 Henry Turvill sold off a portion of his property in 1854 to George Delaplaine and Elisha Burdick, two early Madison real estate speculators.
 They built on the site a healing resort called the Water Cure which was opened in 1855.
-This combination hospital - spa - resort provided various forms of hydrotherapy, a newly developing medical treatment advertized to provide relief from many medical conditions.
+This combination hospital - spa - resort provided various forms of hydrotherapy, a newly developing medical treatment advertised to provide relief from many medical conditions.
 The building had steam heat and hot and cold running water which was quite rare for most buildings at the time.
 The Water Cure fell into financial failure after just two years and closed in 1857.

 Note: At some point the Water Cure ownership was transferred from Delaplaine and Burdick to J.B.
 Griffin.
 Henry Turvill's diary mentions Griffin and his account books show that the Water Cure purchased fresh produce, milk, cream, and butter from the Turvill Farm.
 The 1861 plat map shows J. B. Griffin as owner of this parcel of land.